SiddharthGhodasara/Neo/README.md

 #### INSTALLATION

 1. Install ROS (Neo has been tested on ROS Melodic, so it is recommended to install the same ROS Distro).
-If you haven't already installed it install it from the link provided below:-
+If you haven't already installed it, install it from the link provided below:-

    ROS Melodic install link:  [http://wiki.ros.org/melodic/Installation/Ubuntu]